ITU-AI-ML-in-5G-Challenge/ITU-ML5G-PS-015-Network-failure-detection-in-5GC-team-YOTA-YOTA/README.md

 ```

 ## Code description posted to Github
+- Data set after preprocessing
+  - ap_data： In this directory, we put the pre-processed data set.
 - Feature extraction
   - dataset.py： Display the type and number of failures
   - fault_location.py： Display the type of failure and the location of the failure